Tanendra77/notebook/README.md

 ## 🙌 Author

-Made with 💻 by Abhi378-2005 {Abhishek Paithankar} 😎
+Made with 💻 by Tanendra77